-We caught up with our Head of Design and Interaction, Simon Mallindine, to get his view on some of the hottest technology talking points in our industry, and how at Capture we are addressing these trends as part of our digital asset management (DAM) strategy, to ensure our clients have the fundamental tools to stay future-proof in an fast-paced industry where no two days are the same.
+We caught up with our Head of User Experience, Simon Mallindine, to get his view on some of the hottest technology talking points in our industry, and how digital asset management (DAM) strategies can ensure users have the fundamental tools to stay future-proof in a fast-paced industry where no two days are the same.

 Curation and discoverability

 Within the digital world, curation is key.
 Due in part to the ubiquity of camera phones, more accessible and affordable photographic equipment, the rise of the ‘selfie’, and the exponential growth of content providers, we now live in a world where anyone and everyone can create content.
 That means the number of assets being produced and distributed has skyrocketed, so the task of locating and managing them has become a real struggle.

 Finding and using the right content quickly is the essence of digital asset management (DAM).
 As content curation is becoming even more important, organisations need a DAM system capable of retrieving and managing assets at a deep level to prevent them from being lost in the digital ether.
 Simon considers this functionality crucial - “discoverability is key” for assets to become viable and licensable.

 Simon explains “time is precious, so our innovative interface where you can view and categorise thousands upon thousands of assets in lightning speed is designed with rapidity and efficiency in mind.
 It helps users to sift through the hundreds, thousands or even millions of assets that may be on a system in order to quickly curate and identify them.”
 At Capture, we understand the importance of curation and are passionate about making our client's content discoverable and valuable.
 Read more about how to achieve quality, outstanding curation here.